m4ti140/MissileSim/README.md

 ![signal_target drawio](https://user-images.githubusercontent.com/19916764/187313128-988310ce-38f1-43dd-8709-d71752696a1c.png)

-The following diagram shows the class structure. cMissileNonLinear is not shown as it is very similar to cMissileLTI
+The following diagram shows the class structure. `cMissileNonLinear` is not shown as it is very similar to `cMissileLTI`

 ![MissileSimstructure](https://user-images.githubusercontent.com/19916764/187315562-73e5ad39-1c42-4e12-9ee4-c8a821000ac9.png)

-Notable feature is shared ownership of data structures (state space matrices, input/output/observation vectors etc.) between parent cWorldObject and all worker objects it is composed of, to avoid passing references on every call of individual worker methods.
-Dynamic polymorphism is only used between cWorldObjects to avoid unnecessary virtual function calls.
+Notable feature is shared ownership of data structures (state space matrices, input/output/observation vectors etc.) between parent `cWorldObject` and all worker objects it is composed of, to avoid passing references on every call of individual worker methods.
+Dynamic polymorphism is exclusively used between `cWorldObjects` to avoid unnecessary virtual function calls while still allowing for an arbitrary amount of missiles and targets to be simulated if need be.

-cAzimuth class was created to handle operations on angles and avoid overflows.
+Additionally, `cAzimuth` class (see utilities.h) was created to handle operations on angles.

-cLTI uses Euler solver to integrate state equations, while cGeneralSSM uses Runge-Kutta 4th order solver and is supplied with arbitrary functions $f(x,u,t,...)$ to allow for full equations of motion without linearization.
+`cLTI` uses Euler solver to integrate state equations, while `cGeneralSSM` uses Runge-Kutta 4th order solver and is supplied with arbitrary functions $f(x,u,t,...)$ to allow for full equations of motion without linearization.

 In debug environment there is a 50% performance loss when using non-linear solver for minimal gain in quality.
 With more complex systems howeer, pre-generated lookup tables would likely be used for LTI system, which would further increase performance over full non-linear model.